Courses in Spain for Brazilians | Courses for adults

 6. Travel opportunities

 Spain has thousands of places for you to explore.
 It is a country full of culture, richness, and perfect cities to get lost in for a weekend.
-Whether you are studying in Madrid or Barcelona, you can easily travel by train, bus, or plane to different parts of the country.
-Explore the north or the south or let yourself fall in love with the Spanish islands while learning Spanish.
+Whether you are staying in Madrid or Barcelona, you can easily travel by train, bus, or plane to different parts of the country.
+Explore the north or the south or let yourself fall in love with the Spanish islands while learning the language.

 Also, if you prefer to discover other countries, Spain is perfect for visiting other cities in Europe.
 This translates into a unique opportunity to explore other countries and immerse yourself in different cultures without having to travel long distances.